 What is Vipassana Meditation?

-Vipassana meditation is an ancient Indian meditation technique that focuses on gaining control over the corporeal sensations in order to see reality “as it is” and thus achieve inner peace.
+Vipassana meditation is an ancient Indian meditation technique that focuses on gaining control over corporeal sensations in order to see reality “as it is” and thus achieve inner peace.

 Different schools of Vipassana meditation are widely practised in South East Asia and currently gaining international followers through efforts from organisations such as Dhamma.